Finding Unsaturated Evals

 1. gpt-5 with code_interpreter fails the eval

-2. At least one human can succeed on the eval, given the same inputs, time constraint, and tool (code_interpreter)
+2. Many human experts can succeed on the eval, given the same inputs, time constraint, and tool (code_interpreter)

 3. The human also has to comply with gpt-5's safety and content policies